ssharker21/ssharker21.github.io/content/_index.md

 My name is Summit Sarkar.

-I've studied Economics at Amherst College and PPE at the New College, Oxford.
+I've studied Economics at Amherst College and PPE at New College, Oxford.

 I'm interested in domestic and foreign policy; my hobbies include reading great literature and following sports across the world.